mckenro/address-book-app/readme.md

 ## Description

 _This project uses php classes to construct and address book that allows users to add or delete a list of contacts.
-This project is available for review here: https://github.com/mckenro/address-book-app.git and here: https://mckenro.github.io/address-book-app/_
+This project is available for review here: https://github.com/mckenro/address-book-app.git _

 ## Specs